• Gentry Building lit up at night.

 • Through the National Holmes Scholars Program, the Neag School has been able to support students from historically underrepresented backgrounds who are pursuing graduate degrees in education.

-• This spring marked the inaugural publication of the Neag School’s first academic journal, the Neag School of Education Journal, an editor-reviewed, open-access publication run by Neag School graduate students.
+• This spring marked the second publication of the Neag School’s first academic journal, the Neag School of Education Journal, an editor-reviewed, open-access publication run by Neag School graduate students.

 “Carrying out our mission-driven work at UConn’s Neag School relies on and undeniably benefits from the innovation and diligence of our faculty and staff, as well as the tremendous students here who aspire to shape the future of education.
 It’s always gratifying to see their hard work and brilliance reflected back and aligning with our own vision and values.”